Lunarpad/DrawnSlider_MacOS_ObjC/README.md

 ## How it works:

-`LPDiscreteDrawnSlider` is simply a subclass of `NSView` which implements the drawing and interactions of an NSlider from scratch in a much more highly performant manner.
-It's styled to look exactly like an incremental NSSlider (including enabled state, slider knob interactions, etc.), but it can be completely customized.
+`LPDiscreteDrawnSlider` is simply a subclass of `NSView` which implements the drawing and interactions of an `NSlider` from scratch in a much more highly performant manner.
+It's styled to look exactly like an incremental `NSlider` (including enabled state, slider knob interactions, etc.), but it can be completely customized.

 ## Usage

-All you have to do is create an instance of `LPDiscreteDrawnSlider` as you would with an NSSlider, like so:
+All you have to do is create an instance of `LPDiscreteDrawnSlider` as you would with an `NSSlider`, like so:

 	- (void)setup_frameSlider